llvm/llvm-project/lldb/docs/use/tutorial.rst

 Will receive the value ``5`` for the count option, rather than the string ``len``.

-Options can be placed anywhere on the command line, but if the arguments begin with a ``-`` then you have to tell lldb that you're done with options for the current command by adding an option termination: ``--``.
+Options can be placed anywhere on the command line, but if the arguments begin with a ``-`` then you have to tell lldb that you are done with options for the current command by adding an option termination: ``--``.

 So for instance, if you want to launch a process and give the ``process launch``